Razorguy12/sapplingo/README.md

 ## 📖 Overview

-**Sapplingo** (also known as Plantify) is a modern, full-stack multi-vendor marketplace designed exclusively for plant enthusiasts and nurseries.
+**Sapplingo** is a modern, full-stack multi-vendor marketplace designed exclusively for plant enthusiasts and nurseries.
 It provides a seamless e-commerce experience for users looking to buy plants and a powerful dashboard for nurseries to manage their inventory.

 To take plant care to the next level, Sapplingo features an **AI-driven Botanical Assistant** powered by the **Groq API** (Qwen3 32B), which helps users with personalized plant maintenance tips and answers all botanical queries.